Showing posts with label Hawaii. Show all posts

 One of these volcanoes activities meets the Hawai'i requirement for the Aloha fun patch.

 The kids watched BrainPop videos on volcanoes, earthquakes, and tsunami, taking the quizzes and completing the accompanying worksheets.
-Will and I used my DIY bendy yarn to mark the location of the Ring of Fire on our big world wall map, even though Hawaii's volcanoes are actually not due to the Ring of Fire.
+The big kid and I used my DIY bendy yarn to mark the location of the Ring of Fire on our big world wall map, even though Hawaii's volcanoes are actually not due to the Ring of Fire.

 Our underwater volcano demonstration works particularly well, as this is how the Hawaiian islands were formed.
 You can also make a gelatin volcano to model how eruptions work.
 And if you've never made a baking soda and vinegar volcano before, now is the time!